oridanus/rTorrent-TV-series-organizer/README.md

 * Install rTorrent + ruTorrent, use this [wondeful script](https://github.com/Kerwood/Rtorrent-Auto-Install)

   * Install the base rtorrent
-  * Install RSS plugin, with the plugin installation of the script.
+  * Install RSS plugin, from the plugin installation menu.

 * Use [showRSS](http://new.showrss.info/) - to generate a feed with your favorite shows
+* Browse to rTorrent from your browser (<your-up>/rutorrent) and add the showRSS feed you created

 * Configure the feed in your rTorrent - to download everything, with this regular expression -
  ```ruby